-After more than four years in the making, the Czech Republic’s first permanent national museum dedicated to cinema and filmmaking will open its doors in Prague in December, right in time to take part to the celebrations of the 100th anniversary of the foundation of Czechoslovakia.
+Prague, Czech Republic – After more than four years in the making, the Czech Republic’s first permanent national film museum dedicated to cinema will open its doors in Prague in December, right on time to take part to the celebrations of the 100th anniversary of the foundation of Czechoslovakia.
 The NaFilM museum will be located in Mozarteum, on Jungmannova street in the city centre.

 The brainchild of Charles University cinema students, NaFilM was founded a couple of years ago but had no permanent exhibition ground until now.
 Its exhibitions were held in other venues and museums across the Czech capital, including the Museum Montanelli and the Chicago Palace in Prague 1.